newjersey/navigator.business.nj.gov/content/src/fundings/nj-zero-emission.md

 displayName: njzip
 urlSlug: nj-zero-emission
 id: nj-zero-emission-incentive-program-njzip
-sidebarCardBodyText: NJ ZIP is a pilot program that provides vouchers to commercial, industrial, and institutional businesses and institutions to support purchases of new, medium and heavy duty zero-emission vehicles.
+sidebarCardBodyText: NJ ZIP offers vouchers for zero-emission vehicles to commercial, industrial, and institutional businesses.
 openDate: ""
 dueDate: ""
 summaryDescriptionMd: NJ ZIP is a pilot program that provides vouchers to